-CAST 92A Introduction to Adobe Photoshop (3 units)

-CAST 93A PowerPoint: Effective Presentations (3 units)

-COIN 61 Publishing on the Web Using HTML/XHTML (5 units)
+COIN 84 Special Web Projects (5 units)Web Publishing Career Certificate (37 units)COIN 61 Publishing on the Web Using HTML/XHTML (5 units)COIN 63 Advanced Topics in Web Publishing (5 units)

 A minimum of 90 units required for the A.A./A.S.
 Degree, to include required courses, required electives, and graduation requirements, and these minimum proficiencies: ENGL 1A or ESL 26, and MATH 103 or 105.